dandalton1/xampp-apache-rightclick-cd/README.md

 The Hardware Requirements aren't any more strict than the ones for .NET Core, besides the fact that it must be running on Windows (at the time being).

-For a full list, see (https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x)[this list from Microsoft].
+For a full list, see [this list from Microsoft](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x).